casanet/casanet-server/README.md

 ## Run it
-> This part is for the Windows operating system, of course you can run the server on Linux, but the connection with Orvibo Sockets is through .NET and it's a bit of a problem in Linux, so I did not try the server in Linux but everything else should work.

-> Of course, there is no obligation to use the modules I wrote So if you change such modules, you do not need to install Python or DotNet (.Net is for Orvibo module and python is for kankun and broadlink modules)
+> This part is for the Windows operating system, of course you can run the server on Linux, but the connection with Orvibo Sockets is through .NET and it's a bit of a problem in Linux, so I did not try the server in Linux but everything else should work. and there is no obligation to use the modules I wrote So if you change such modules, you do not need to install Python or DotNet (.Net is for Orvibo module and python is for kankun and broadlink modules)